 Infertility is defined as the inability to conceive a pregnancy after 12 months of unprotected intercourse.
 The causes of infertility are varied and can be both male and female factors affecting the chance of a successful pregnancy.

-To give yourself the best chance of falling pregnant, consider meeting a doctor soon as you feel you are having difficulties conceiving.
+To give yourself the best chance of falling pregnant, consider meeting a doctor who can give you some trying to conceive tips and guidance as soon as you feel you are having difficulties conceiving.